opencast/opencast-docker/README.md

 -   `ORG_OPENCASTPROJECT_SECURITY_ADMIN_USER` **Required**<br>
     Username of the admin user.
 -   `ORG_OPENCASTPROJECT_SECURITY_ADMIN_PASS` **Required**<br>
     Password of the admin user.
+You may alternatively set `ORG_OPENCASTPROJECT_SECURITY_ADMIN_PASS_FILE` to the location of a file within the container that contains the password.
 -   `ORG_OPENCASTPROJECT_SECURITY_DIGEST_USER` **Required**<br>
     Username for the communication between Opencast nodes and capture agents.
 -   `ORG_OPENCASTPROJECT_SECURITY_DIGEST_PASS` **Required**<br>
     Password for the communication between Opencast nodes and capture agents.
+You may alternatively set `ORG_OPENCASTPROJECT_SECURITY_DIGEST_PASS_FILE` to the location of a file within the container that contains the password.
 -   `ORG_OPENCASTPROJECT_DOWNLOAD_URL` Optional<br>
     The HTTP-URL to use for downloading media files, e.g. for the player.
 Defaults to `${org.opencastproject.server.url}/static`.
 -   `ORG_OPENCASTPROJECT_ADMIN_EMAIL` Optional<br>